qir-alliance/.github/workstreams/Base_Profile_Workstream.md

 requirements specified by the Base Profile.
 Conversely, the Base Profile should not rely on any particular quantum instruction(s) being available.

-To targeted a quantum program to a specific backend requires selecting a suitable profile and a compatible quantum instruction set.
+To target a quantum program to a specific backend requires selecting a suitable profile and a compatible quantum instruction set.
 The profile and the quantum instruction set (QIS) selection together fully determine how the program IR should be represented.
 In addition to defining the Base Profile itself and at